SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/Compatibility.rst

 This book describes Swift 5.1, the default version of Swift that's included in Xcode 11.
-You can use Xcode 11 to build targets that are written in either Swift 5.1, Swift 5, or Swift 4.2.
+You can use Xcode 11 to build targets that are written in either Swift 5.1, Swift 4.2, or Swift 4.

-..
-XXX Does it also support Swift 4?

 .. assertion:: swift-version